Ben Old: Early life

 Old began his sports career as a golfer; he was given his first golf club when he was two.
 Old was considered a former child golf prodigy, playing in his first international golf tournament at the age of seven.
 He had travelled to the United States to play against other child prodigies from around the world in Las Vegas, Pinehurst and San Diego.

 Club career

 Wellington Phoenix

 Old originally lived in Auckland before he moved to Wellington and joined the Wellington Phoenix Football Academy in 2018.
 While not an official member of Wellington Phoenix's senior squad, Old had trained with the team before they went to Australia.
 Old joined the team again for training when they returned, making his debut as a substitute in the Phoenix's 3–0 win over Western United and nutmegging his defender with his first touch.

 Old scored his first goal for the Wellington Phoenix during a 3–0 victory over the Brisbane Roar on 30 March 2022.

+Saint-Étienne

+On 9 July 2024, Old signed for Ligue 1 club Saint-Étienne on a four-year contract with an option for a fifth year.

+On 17 August 2024, Old played his first game with Saint-Étienne, a 0-1 defeat against AS Monaco FC in the first day of the 2024–25 Ligue 1, becoming the first New Zealander to start a game in Ligue 1, and the second to even play.

+On 13 September 2024, he played his third Ligue 1 game, a 1-0 win against Lille, beating Bill Tuiloma’s tally of two games and setting a new record for a New Zealander in Ligue 1.